Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Prometheus & Grafana/Plugin Integration.md

-## Introduction
+# Introduction

-This helps in configuring your Azure Kubernetes Service (AKS) cluster to send data to Azure Monitor managed service for Prometheus.
+This guidance helps in configuring your Azure Kubernetes Service (AKS) cluster to send data to Azure Monitor managed service for Prometheus.

 When you configure your AKS cluster to send data to Azure Monitor managed service for Prometheus, a containerized version of the Azure Monitor agent is installed with a metrics extension.
 <i>You just need to specify the Azure Monitor workspace that the data should be sent to.</i>

+> Important : Azure Monitor managed service for Prometheus is intended for storing information about service health of customer machines and applications.
+It is not intended for storing any data classified as Personal Identifiable Information (PII) or End User Identifiable Information (EUII).
+We strongly recommend that you do not send any sensitive information (usernames, credit card numbers etc.) into Azure Monitor managed service for Prometheus fields like metric names, label names, or label values
+For more details , refer https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview

 ## Prerequisites